 CertificationAbout ECFMG Certification | New to ECFMG Certification? | IMGs in the United States | Definition of an IMG | How the Certification Process Works | Requirements for Certification | 2024 Accreditation Requirement | Reference Guide for Medical Education Credentials | Eligibility for Examination | Verification of Credentials | Certification Verification | ECFMG Medical Credentials Reference Library

 International medical graduates (IMGs) play a significant role in the U.S. health care system.
 In 2009, according to the American Medical Association, IMGs accounted for 25.9% of the total U.S. physician population, 29.2% of the physicians in graduate medical education (GME), and 29.3% of all full-time, hospital-based physicians.1 The process by which these internationally educated physicians obtain a license to practice medicine in the United States has a number of steps and involves multiple parties that educate, assess, and evaluate them along the way.
-Certification by ECFMG, which is required for IMGs to enter U.S. GME, is only one step in the process.
+Certification by ECFMG, which ACGME requires for IMGs who wish to enter ACGME-accredited U.S. GME programs, is only one step in the process.
 Although an IMG’s pathway to licensure differs slightly from that of a graduate of a U.S./Canadian medical school, there are many common points, including the licensing examinations they take and the process by which they obtain GME positions.

 In order to obtain a license to practice medicine in the United States, an IMG typically must: